Volunteer Management: The Complete Guide for Nonprofits (2026)

 The Benefits of Volunteer Management

-- Increases community engagement
+- Deepen community engagement and visibility

-- Builds community and corporate partnerships
+- Build lasting partnerships with community groups and corporate supporters

-What Makes a Good Volunteer Manager?
+Who Makes a Good Volunteer Manager?

 Effective volunteer management starts with hiring an effective volunteer manager.
 Volunteer managers lead your volunteer management strategy and are the main point of contact for potential and current volunteers.
 They also offer an on-the-ground perspective that will be valuable for your organization’s leadership and stakeholders.